-To reserve a space in the Richardson (Lincoln Park) or Loop Library, use the library's own scheduling system: libcal.depaul.edu.
+To reserve a space in the Richardson (Lincoln Park) or Loop Library, use the library's own scheduling system.

-Registration & Enrollment
+Registration & enrollment

-Incoming first-year students enroll themselves in Chicago Quarter classes in conjunction with their advising sessions throughout the summer, so the enrollment you see in Campus Connect matches who is actually in the class so far.
+Incoming first-year students enroll themselves in Chicago Quarter classes in conjunction with their advising sessions throughout the summer, so the enrollment you see in Campus Connect matches who is in the class so far.

 One of the ways we ensure that all sections receive sufficient enrollment is to maintain a policy of no over-enrollment.
-So, should students contact you about trying to get into your class when it is closed, please direct them to firstyr@depaul.edu.
+So, should students contact you about trying to get into your class when it is closed, please direct them to firstyear@depaul.edu.